Jannah: Sources

-Sources on Jannah include the Quran, Islamic traditions, creeds, Quranic commentaries (tafsir) and "other theological writing".
+Sources on jannah include the Quran, Islamic traditions, creeds, Quranic commentaries (tafsir) and "other theological writing".

 "Third Islamic century traditionalists amplified the eschatological material enormously particularly in areas on where "the Quran is relatively silent" about the nature of Jannah.
 Some of the more popular Sunni manuals of eschatology are Kitāb al-rūḥ of Ibn Qayyim al-Jawzīya and al-Durra al-fākhira ft kashf 'ulūm al-ākhira of Abǖ Ḥāmid al-Ghazālī.

 Delights

-Inside Jannah, the Quran says the saved "will have whatever they wish for, forever"; (Q.25:16).
+Inside jannah, the Quran says its inhabitants "will have whatever they wish for, forever"; (Q.25:16).
 Other verses give more specific descriptions of the delights of paradise: